CUQI-DTU/Paper-FMGP/readme.md

 ## Introduction

-We propose a new virtual point-based method to build Gaussian processes (GPs) under monotonicity constraints, leveraging the Regularized Linear Randomize-then-Optimize (RLRTO) method.
+We propose a new virtual point-based method to build Gaussian processes (GPs) under monotonicity constraints.
+Our method builds on the Regularized Linear Randomize-then-Optimize (RLRTO) framework and offers improved computational efficiency compared to existing approaches.

 ## Environments